mikedoubintchik/allure-gallery/README.txt

 Donate link: https://allurewebsolutions.com/product/donation
 Requires at least: 4.5
 Tested up to: 4.7.3
-Stable tag: 1.1
+Stable tag: 1.2

 The Allure Gallery plugin provides functionality for the native WordPress gallery to have one image on top with thumbnails underneath.
+Fully responsive.

 == Description ==
 The Allure Gallery plugin provides functionality for the native WordPress gallery to have one image on top with thumbnails underneath.
+Fully responsive.

 == Installation ==
 1) Activate the plugin